afisch710/alexfischman.dev/content/blog/2025-06-26-how-i-built-my-personal-website.md

 ### Discipline, Discipline, Discipline

 It's so much easier to reach your destination when you love the journey.
 Sure it's cliche but it's absolutely true in terms of your software development journey.
 Take the time to define your processes.
 Reflect on what tedious tasks you may have in those processes and then invest in automating them.
-Apply discipline to your project, and then apply discipline to applying discpline to all your projects.
+Apply discipline to your project, and then apply discipline to applying discipline to all your projects.
 There may be pain at first but soon you'll reach that runner's high and truly be off to the races and towards your finish line.

 Yes, I really tried hard to pull your attention back in because I truly believe this is so important, and that you absorb what this discipline actually looks like in software development.
 Here we go.